 (2) Review the qualifications of each candidate for certification named by the department of education.

-(a) Each school within a school corporation shall establish a safe school committee.
+(a) Each school corporation shall establish a safe school committee.
 The committee may be a subcommittee of the committee that develops the strategic and continuous school improvement and achievement plan under IC 20-31-5.
+Each committee may include at least one (1) member who is a member of the support staff of the school or school corporation career and technical education school.

 (b) The department of education, the school corporation's school safety specialist, and, upon request, a school resource officer (as described in IC 20-26-18.2-1) shall provide materials and guidelines to assist a safe school committee in developing a plan and policy for the school that addresses the following issues:

-(1) Unsafe conditions, crime prevention, school violence, bullying, criminal gang activity, and other issues that prevent the maintenance of a safe school.
+(1) Unsafe conditions, crime prevention, school violence, bullying, criminal organization activity, and other issues that prevent the maintenance of a safe school.

 (2) Professional development needs for faculty and staff to implement methods that decrease problems identified under subdivision (1).